Professional judges of Dezeen Awards appreciated the idea behind this complex of buildings in a small town near Czechia borders.

-During past weeks Dezeen readers have chosen the winners of the Dezeen Awards 2020 public vote for architecture and LASVIT´s headquarters is among them.
-The complex of buildings in a small town near Czechia borders is according to the public the business building of the year.
+A month before that Dezeen readers have chosen the winners of the Dezeen Awards 2020 public vote for architecture and LASVIT´s headquarters were among them.

 A total of 62,447 votes were cast and verified across all categories.
 There were five buildings competing in the business building category.
 LASVIT won with 27% of all votes compared to 25% of votes for the second Kohan Ceram Central Office.